 Injuries to the lungs or heart are treated according to the specific type of damage and the degree of impairment of organ function.
 Supplementary oxygen can be required.
 Infections of the lungs require aggressive antibiotics.
 Transfusions can sometimes help prevent further damage to the lung tissue.
-Heart failure can require chronic heart medications to assist the heart in pumping blood to the body.
+Heart failure can require medications to assist the heart in more effectively pumping blood to the body.

 Leg ulcers most commonly occur in adults and usually form over the ankles and sides of the lower legs.
 The ulcers can become severe, even encircling the leg, and are prone to infection.

 Leg ulcers can become chronic and resistant to many treatments.
 Oral antibiotics and topical creams are often used.
 Elevation of the leg, careful dressing changes, and other topical therapies can be helpful.
-Some ulcers can be so resistant that skin grafting is recommended, though this is not without the possibility of poor healing.
+Some ulcers can be so resistant that skin grafting is recommended, though this may be compromised by impaired healing.